Are you afraid to visit the dentist due to past trauma or dental anxiety?

 Can anyone get dental sedation?

-Yes, most anyone can benefit from using dental sedation options to alleviate dental anxiety.
+Yes, many patients benefit from using dental sedation options to alleviate dental anxiety.
 You will be screened to make sure that your body will respond well.
 Keep in mind that dental sedation is not a permanent solution to your dental fears.

 Will my insurance plan cover dental sedation?